shiva16/resume_other/README.md

 5. Wildlife conservation volunteer at Indian Wildlife Club and WWF India.
 6. Lifetime member at Krishnamurthy Institute of Algology.
 7. The following are a few core works published & in proceedings.
+8. Extinct and endangered plant specie revival and development to the wild and its conservation activities - we are currently focusing on Carnivoruos plant species.

 ## My Publications